PayGreen/api-green-node/documentation/docs/carbon-data.md

 );
 ```

-# Path Estimate :
+# Path Footprint :

-- A `PathEstimate` includes the quantity and weight of the packages sent and the `Path(s)` they have traveled.
+- A `TransportationFootprint` includes the quantity and weight of the packages sent and the `Path(s)` they have traveled.
 - A `Path` combines a point of departure, a point of arrival and a mode of transport associated.
 - A point of departure/arrival can be created with either our model `Coordinate` for Plane and Ferry (that require latitude and longitude) or our model class `Address` for all other transports.
-- Let's create a PathEstimate step by step!
+- Let's create a TransportationFootprint step by step!

 ## Step 1 : We create 3 addresses:
 ## Adress Model